ishitadatta/Studee/README.md

  2. Course view option for students (course name, teacher name, course description, credits, duration)
  3. Enroll into course option for students
  4. Withdraw from a course option for students
- 5. Delete a course is user is a teacher
+ 5. Delete a course if user is a teacher
  6. Edit a course if user is a teacher

 ### User Profile